 Ankle and Back of Booty

-If you are right handed, you will turn the booty sole and tongue exactly like you see it in the photo to the right.
-If you are left handed, the booty will be turned in the opposite direction.
+If you are right-handed, you will turn the booty sole and tongue exactly as you see it in the photo to the right.
+If you are left-handed, the booty will be turned in the opposite direction.